cschotte/blog/content/posts/Protect the UniFi Cloud Key with a custom SSL certificate/index.md

 rm /usr/lib/unifi/data/keystore
 ```

 And remove the following line "**UNIFI_SSL_KEYSTORE=/etc/ssl/private/unifi.keystore.jks**" from the file "/etc/default/unifi".
-It shoud be the last line in the file.
+It should be the last line in the file.

 ```bash
 mcedit /etc/default/unifi